Dynamic-Capital/Dynamic-Capital/docs/tonapi-embed.md

 6. **Extend for withdrawals (optional)** – Implement custom logic atop the withdrawal scaffolding provided by TonAPI Embed to craft, sign, and submit outbound TON or Jetton messages.

+### Optimize Back-to-Back Operations

+When ingesting large bursts of transfers or registering many deposit contracts in succession, apply the following practices to keep the service responsive:

+- **Batch history pulls** – Request pages sequentially but reuse the previous response’s pagination cursor or LT to avoid redundant backtracking.
+This keeps back-to-back API calls focused on new ledger data instead of re-reading already-processed transfers.
+- **Stagger registration calls** – When onboarding hundreds of wallets, queue `POST /account` or `POST /jetton` requests with a small, configurable delay to prevent node rate limits from throttling you.
+Parallelize across multiple TonAPI Embed instances instead of hammering a single node.
+- **Cache domain resolutions** – Store successful `/resolve` lookups for the TTL of the DNS record so repeated queries do not add avoidable load during deposit spikes.
+- **Monitor lag continuously** – Integrate `/status` with Prometheus or a similar monitoring stack and alert when synchronization lag grows between consecutive checks.
+Acting quickly prevents compounding backlogs from cascading into customer-facing delays.

 ## Operational Considerations